Every Voice, Every Vote

 Every Voice, Every Vote: Your Guide To WURD’s Coverage of the 2023 Philadelphia Elections

-The conversations taking place about the city’s future are being initiated – and documented – as part of the Every Voice, Every Vote collaborative effort spearheaded by the Lenfest Institute for Journalism.
+Philadelphia faces many severe issues – school safety, gun violence, economic inequality, poverty, gentrification, lagging public services, and more.
+The conversations about these issues and how the 2023 election will shape them are being initiated – and documented – as part of the Every Voice, Every Vote collaborative effort spearheaded by the Lenfest Institute for Journalism.
 Lead support of the project is provided by the William Penn Foundation with additional funding from The Lenfest Institute, Peter and Judy Leone, the John S. and James L. Knight Foundation, Harriet and Larry Weiss, and the Wyncote Foundation, among others.

 As part of the project, WURD Radio is creating opportunities for conversations across the city of Philadelphia, both on-air, online, and at events and forums.
 Through these activities, WURD Radio is ensuring that Philadelphia’s Black community has access to the information they need to make an informed decision.

-Check this page often for curated and original coverage of the city’s election and more from WURD and the partners in the Every Voice, Every Vote coalition.
+Check this page for curated and original coverage of the city’s election and more from WURD and the partners in the Every Voice, Every Vote coalition.
 To learn more about the project and view a full list of supporters, visit www.everyvoice-everyvote.org.
 Editorial content is created independently of the project’s donors.

 Listen to what WURD listeners really care about – and what they need to know before casting their votes: